WHY FOOD RESCUE MATTERS

 DONATE TO SUPPORT COVID-19 EFFORTS

-CEC is working to scale SBC Food Rescue out of its initial pilot into a robust match-making network of food donors and agencies that serve those in need throughout Santa Barbara County.
+CEC is working to scale SBC Food Rescue out of its initial pilot into a robust match-making network of food donors and organizations that serve those in need throughout Santa Barbara County.
 Your support will help coordinate the many good efforts in our region, and connect them with quality rescued food that would otherwise be sent to the landfill.
-Donations made by June 30, 2020 will be DOUBLED by CEC’s Leadership Match Fund.
+Donations made by August 15, 2020 will be DOUBLED by CEC’s Leadership Match Fund.

 SPREAD THE WORD